triplestepab/all-the-cities/README.md

 ## Notes on memory usage

 Upon searching a country, the file for that requested country is loaded into memory and kept there.
-Upon searching all countries, there's a good chance the memory footprint is huge (The `countryData` folder is over 800Mb on disk).
+Upon searching all countries, there's a good chance the memory footprint is huge (The `countryData` folder is some 500Mb on disk).

 # Thanks to (including license info)